AswiniSivaraman/project_car_dekho/README.md

    - Detects and corrects misspelled categorical values to maintain consistency.
    - Performs exploratory data analysis (EDA) using visualizations and detects outliers using methods like IQR and Z-scores.
    - Detects outliers using methods like IQR and Z-scores, then handles them using Winsorization to cap extreme values.
-   - Selects key features based on correlation and domain knowledge, exporting the cleaned and formatted data as domain_related_data.csv for model deployment.
+   - Exporting the cleaned and formatted data as final_data.csv for model deployment.

-3. **domain_data_model_3.ipynb**
+3. **model_3.ipynb**
-   - The dataset `domain_related_data.csv` is loaded, and its categorical and continuous columns are identified.
+   - The dataset `final_data.csv` is loaded, and its categorical and continuous columns are identified.
    - Categorical columns are encoded using `LabelEncoder`, and mappings are stored for reference.
    - The target variable `price` is separated from features, and the dataset is split into training and testing sets using an 80-20 ratio.
    - Multiple machine learning models are initialized and evaluated (e.g., Linear Regression, Decision Tree, Random Forest, XGBoost).
+   - By using RFE (Recursive Feature Elimination) method, the top features which helps the model to train better is identified.
+And trained the XgBoost model Using that parameter.
    - Hyperparameter tuning is performed using `RandomizedSearchCV` for the best-performing models.
    - Random Forest and XGBoost are identified as the best-performing models based on Mean Absolute Error (MAE) and R² scores.
    - Hyperparameter tuning is performed using RandomizedSearchCV for both models to optimize parameters such as n_estimators, max_depth, and learning_rate.